Rattachism: History and etymology

-The "r" in "rattachism" (from "re-" and "attach"), indicating a re-unification, is in reference to a future unification being a repeat occurrence, after the previous "unity" which transpired during the "French period" (1794–1815).
+The term "rattachism" derives from French rattacher 'reattach', indicating a reunification of what has been separated.
+This looks back to the former unity of the "French period" (1794–1815).

 Present-day Belgium was conquered in 1795 by the French Republic during the French Revolutionary Wars.
 It was annexed to the Republic, which later became the Napoleonic Empire.
 After the Battle of Waterloo (1815), Wallonia became part of the Kingdom of the Netherlands under King William of Orange.
 Following the 1830 Belgian Revolution, Wallonia became a part of the Kingdom of Belgium.

-Following the Belgian Revolution a minority of Walloons called for unification with France.
+Following the Belgian Revolution, a minority of Walloons called for unification with France.
 Four newspapers that supported unification were Le Journal de Verviers, Le Journal de la province de Liège, L'Industrie and L'Éclaireur.
 At this time Rattachists in Verviers were a majority.
-Rattachists argued that in order to preserve their economic prosperity they must unite with France and that culturally the place was French.
-The Regent of Belgium, Erasme Louis Surlet de Chokier was a supporter in this period, as was Charles de Brouckère, Charles Rogier and Alexandre Gendebien.
-After the German Prince Leopold I became King of Belgium in 1831 the Rattachists hopes of unification disappeared.
+Rattachists argued that in order to preserve their economic prosperity they must unite with France, and that Wallonia as a region was culturally French.
+The Regent of Belgium, Érasme-Louis Surlet de Chokier, was a supporter in this period, as was Charles de Brouckère, Charles Rogier and Alexandre Gendebien.
+After the German Prince Leopold I became King of Belgium in 1831, the Rattachists' hopes of unification were dashed.

 In 1968, President of France and World War II hero Charles de Gaulle stated that "If one day a political authority representative of Wallonia were to approach France officially, that day we would respond favourably, with full hearts, to a request that appeared legitimate".

 Current support

 In France

-A 2008 poll published by French newspaper La Voix du Nord found about 60% of French respondents support unification with Wallonia.
-A November 2007 poll found support at 54% among respondents.
+A November 2007 poll published by French newspaper La Voix du Nord found about 54% of French respondents support unification with Wallonia.
+A 2008 poll found support at 60% among respondents.

 A 2010 Institut français d'opinion publique (IFOP) poll found that if the Belgian political crisis led to the splitting up of Belgium, 66% of the French respondents would support the unification of Wallonia with France.
-IFOP has stated support for unification with France had been rising since 2007.
+IFOP has reported that support for unification with France has been rising since 2007.

-French politicians Jean-Pierre Chevènement, Nicolas Dupont-Aignan, Jacques Myard, Marine Le Pen, Jean-Luc Mélenchon and Éric Zemmour have all voiced support for Rattachism.
+Modern-day French politicians such as Marine Le Pen, Jean-Luc Mélenchon, Éric Zemmour, Jean-Pierre Chevènement, Nicolas Dupont-Aignan and Jacques Myard have all voiced support for Rattachism.
 Economist Jacques Attali also supports it.
+Past politicians have also supported it, the most important of which being former President Charles de Gaulle.

 In Wallonia

-Another poll taken in 2010 during the Belgian political crisis also conducted by IFOP found that 32% of Walloons surveyed would support unification if Belgium splits up.
+Another IFOP poll taken in 2010 during the Belgian political crisis found that 32% of Walloons surveyed would support unification if Belgium splits up.